Topicort Side Effects

 Applies to desoximetasone topical: topical application cream, topical application gel/jelly, topical application ointment, topical application spray

-Along with its needed effects, desoximetasone topical (the active ingredient contained in Topicort) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, desoximetasone topical (the active ingredient contained in Topicort) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking desoximetasone topical:Rare
+If any of the following side effects occur while taking desoximetasone topical, check with your doctor immediately:Rare

 - Flushing or redness of the skin